zardra/nuclide/docs/_docs/languages/hack.md

 The highlighted variables show that their type variables have been pinned.
 If you hover over the type hint, its associated variable will have motion in its highlight.

-Click the `x` to remove the pinned type hint.
+Click the `x` at the right end of a pinned type hint to remove it.

 > Pinned type hints can be moved anywhere within the editor.